gergovari/varigergo.hu/content/_index.md

 ---
-title: "IF YOU HAD ENOUGH OF YOUR BUSINESS NOT GROWING..."
+title: "IF YOU'RE LOST IN THE COACHING NICHE..."
 date: 2023-03-01T11:06:18+01:00
-summary: "I'm Gergő Vári (Greg for short): digital marketing expert, growth consultant, and rebel."
+summary: "I'm Gergő Vári (Greg for short) a digital marketing expert and growth consultant for coaches."
 ---
 {{< section >}}
-	{{< index/title "IF YOU HAD ENOUGH OF YOUR BUSINESS NOT GROWING..." "...then we need to talk."
-"If you're not growing, you're failing." >}}
+	{{< index/title "IF YOU'RE LOST IN THE COACHING NICHE..." "...then get the SECRET of client acquisition here."
+"You could be making a lot more already." >}}
 {{< /section >}}

 {{< section color=0 >}}